 The IFPDA Foundation

-Through its grants program, the Foundation aims to motivate museums and educational institutions to sustain and fortify their commitment to this important form of artistic expression.
+Through its grants program, the Foundation aims to motivate museums and educational institutions to sustain and fortify their commitment to this important form of artistic expression by providing financial support for exhibitions, lectures and educational materials.

-Join this important support group whose generous contributions, along with annual funding from the International Fine Print Dealers Association, supports the Foundation's new initiatives and expansion of its Grants program.
-The 2013 Cocktail Benefit was hosted by Dr. Louis Aledort on Friday, November 8.
+Join this important philanthropic group whose generous contributions, along with annual funding from the International Fine Print Dealers Association, supports the Foundation's new initiatives and expansion of its Grants program.

 Richard Hamilton Acquisition Prize Sponsored by CHAMPION & PARTNERS

-On Wednesday, November 6, the IFPDA Foundation announced the selection of The British Museum as the 2013 recipient of The Richard Hamilton Acquisition Prize.
-Through the generosity of Champion & Partners, the prize provides $10,000 for the Museum’s acquisition of one or more prints from any period at the 2013 IFPDA Print Fair held in New York from November 6 – 10, 2013.
-The Foundation announced the 2013 recipient at the Fair's glittering Opening Night Preview.
+Through the generosity of Champion & Partners, the Richard Hamilton Acquisition Prize provides $10,000 for a Museum’s acquisition of one or more prints from any period at the 2014 IFPDA Print Fair held in New York from November 5 – 9, 2014.
 In naming the prize, Champion & Partners has chosen to honor the artist, Richard Hamilton, as a tribute to the artist’s profound influence on their own appreciation of prints, and to acknowledge his impact on generations of printmakers.

 To be eligible for consideration, museums must be primarily devoted to the exhibition of works of art, be open to the public, and be legally organized nonprofits or government entities.
-Institutions who wish to be considered for the 2014 prize may make their request in writing to the IFPDA Foundation.
+Institutions who wish to be considered for the 2014 prize may make their request in writing to the IFPDA Foundation, in accordance with the application guidelines.
+The deadline for applications is July 15, 2014.

 Robert K. Newman